larsoyd/ArchLinuxTutorials/plasma-unselect.md

 grep -nC3 -F 'dir.run(positioner.map(gridView.currentIndex));' "$FILE"
 ```

 You should see exactly one match.
+Ensure `rsync` is installed, if not install it with `$ pacman -S --needed rsync`.

 ### 2. Create the sync script